 Overview

-attributes, of two distinct types,
+The NTFS index attributes are MFT attributes, of two distinct types,

-that index all the files / directories in a given directory (in a B-Tree data
+that index all the files/directories in a given directory (in a B-Tree data

 structure).
-Each directory is represented by one or more index attributes
+Each directory is represented by one or more index attributes.

-The files and folders information displayed by the Windows Explorer
+The files and folders information displayed by the Windows Explorer are based

 on the index attribute(s) of the directory being accessed.

-The entries (files or subdirectories) in a directory’s index attribute(s)
+The entries (files or subdirectories) in a directory’s index attribute(s) are

-structures, with one dedicated record for every
+stored as index records structures, with one dedicated record for every

 entry.
-The index record
+The index record structure contains a $FILE_NAME (0x30) attribute,

 in which are stored the information about the file or folder.